 Applying if your child has an Education, Health and Care plan

 If your child has an Education, Health and Care Plan (EHCP) your school placement will be dealt with by the Special Educational Needs and Disability (SEND) team.
+Please do not make an application for a school place to the admissions team.
 You must contact the SEND team to make sure a plan is in place for your child’s transition.
 There would also have been an opportunity to discuss your views on your child’s next placement at their last Annual Review meeting.

 If a child has an Education, Health and Care Plan, which names a particular school, then the admission authority for that school has a duty to admit the child.
 Where possible, the admission authority will take these admissions into account before the published offer day and will include these admissions in the published admission number.